boarfish55/potatofs/README.md

 recommended), typically /var/potatofs.
 Grant the user who will mount this filesystem access to that partition.
 An example init script is provided.

+You'll need to select a backend and tweak your configuration file.
+Look at the example backends to see how to come up with your own.
+Essentially a backend script needs to support the `get`, `put` and `df` commands and return specific error codes.
+The `backend_cp.sh` script is the simplest one to use as a starting point.

+Then you'll need to put the configuration file somewhere and adjust the backend's path and data path.
+See `potatofs.conf.sample` for an example configuration.
+You can install it as `/etc/potatofs.conf` or use the `POTATOFS_CONFIG` environment variable to provide an alternate path, or use the `-c` command line flag.

+Once all this is done:

 ```
 $ ./potatofs.init start
 ```